-For Women on the Journey of Their Lives
+For Women on the Journey of Their Lives: Background and Book

 I became aware of an extraordinary happening several years ago.
 Women over age 50 — my clients, friends, leaders in corporate workshops, and me, seemed to be deeply questioning traditional post-career models of life.
 For many, the well-worn picture of traditional retirement was unattractive.